 4. Dedicated server hosting.
 If you think VPS hosting is awesome, then you’ll love dedicated server hosting.
 With this type of hosting, you have an entire physical server leased only to you.
 That means you have control even over the hardware, the operating system, etc. You essentially have full control over your physical server.

 5. Managed hosting.
 With managed WordPress hosting, the hosting provider will optimize your site, keep it secure, run updates, even do installs, etc. This is the most convenient WordPress hosting you can have since you pretty much don’t have to worry about maintaining or managing your server hosting — the hosting provider does all this for you.
 You get the best support from your hosting provider.
+Managed WordPress hosting is the best option for anyone who is a beginner and doesn’t have the IT knowledge that is required to run a website.

 As you can probably imagine, you’d have to spend more when using this server hosting over the other four that we discussed.